3 DAYS FROM $1,299

 Discover the glory of Montréal on tour

 Set out to explore this remarkable city, situated on an island in the St. Lawrence River.
 This UNESCO City of Design (one of only a few in the world), is home to more than 50 national historic sites, and it boasts a lively downtown arts and cultural scene.
 View many of its gems, including historic Old Montréal’s stunning architecture, and the magnificent neo-Gothic Notre Dame Basilica, one of the crown jewels in Québec's rich religious heritage.
-Then, a scenic drive takes you from Montréal’s downtown district to the top of Mont Royal for commanding views of the city and the St. Lawrence River.
 Afterwards, visit Parc Jean-Drapeau, an artificial island that hosted Expo 67 World’s Fair and is today home of Montréal’s Grand Prix Formula One racetrack.

 At lunchtime, you'll feast on a traditional sugar shack meal, rich and laden with peak-season maple sweetness.
 Afterward, you'll have time to explore this magnificent city on your own.